Frequently Asked Questions

 How many/what courses can I transfer toward my graduate studies here?

 From the Graduate School Handbook: No more than 50% of the graded credit hours needed to satisfy the requirements for a Virginia Tech graduate degree may be transferred in from a regionally accredited university.
 All such credits must have earned grades of "B" or better, have been earned while in good standing in graduate status, and must have been graduate courses (numbered 5000 or higher) at the institution where the student took the courses.
 Grades of "S" or "P" are not acceptable for transfer credit.
 All transfer courses must be acceptable to the student’s Advisory Committee and the Graduate Program Director or Department Head.
 For transfer course work more than five years old, a Justification of 'Old' Course Work form must be filed with the Plan of Study.

-(So, Masters thesis students can transfer up to 3 courses and Ph.D. students can transfer up to 5 courses, but in all cases only such courses that were taken while in a graduate program.)
+So, Masters thesis students can transfer up to 3 courses and Ph.D. students can transfer up to 4 courses (or 5 if you count 10 courses on your plan of study), but in all cases only such courses that were taken while in a graduate program.

 Can I transfer a course even if there is no exact equivalent course here on the CS@VT graduate catalog?

 Yes you can.
 You just need a faculty member to certify that this is indeed a graduate level course of CS subject content.

 How would that work?
 I have taken a course on "Fantastic Algorithms".

 Sounds like this is a course in the general theory/algorithms area.
 Seek out a professor in that area and look at the FAQ "How do I proceed with the paperwork?" below.

 I have taken graduate courses in country <your country>.
 The grading system there is different from the A-F used in the United States.
 Can I transfer these courses?